priyanka-velu/Java/README.md

-# CSC320
+# GitHub
-Welcome!
-This is my CTA 1 for CSC320.
+Welcome to my GitHub!